 In the early 1960’s, Bill and Callie Muzzy started the first Moosehead Lake area motel, Indian Hill Motel.
 It remained in the family until leased in the 90’s and 2000’s by the owner’s of Chalet Moosehead Lakefront Motel.
 In December of 2011, the Indian Hill Motel, located across the road from Northeast Whitewater, was undergoing some changes of its own.
 Chalet Moosehead Lakefront Motel owners were ready to run their one business and turned the Indian Hill Motel back over to the Muzzy family.
 Northeast Whitewater was asked if we wanted to run the motel and we assumed management responsibility of that business beginning in January of 2012.

-Northeast Whitewater is entering its tenth season in business in 2016!
-After renting buildings to house our rafting company, we were fortunate enough to purchase our own property at the end of this year and we will start our 2016 whitewater rafting season in our new basecamp at Moosehead Lake.
+After renting buildings to house our rafting company and guide service, we were fortunate enough to purchase our own property at the end of 2015 and start our 2016 whitewater rafting season in our new base lodge at Moosehead Lake.
 Our new lodge portrays the Maine woods appearance and is a lovely place to welcome guests for our guided services and whitewater rafting trips.
-Since Northeast Whitewater is the only adventure concierge at Moosehead Lake we continue to partner with Balsam Woods Campground, Chalet Moosehead Lakefront Motel, Wilsons on Moosehead Lake, Gray Ghost Camps, and Moosehead Hills Cabins for our guests camping, motel and cabins needs.
+Since Northeast Whitewater is the only adventure concierge at Moosehead Lake we continue to partner with Balsam Woods Campground, Chalet Moosehead Lakefront Motel, and Moosehead Hills Cabins for our guests camping, motel, cabin needs and now our yurts and campground.

 We are working hard to make connections with people in our community and beyond, in order to offer our outdoor adventures, grow our business and through value of the service we provide, exceed our guest’s expectations.
-We are 100% devoted to customer service, building relationships and making memories, so that our guests want to return to our business because when they think of whitewater rafting in Maine, they think about how we made their experience so special.
+We are 100% devoted to customer service, building relationships and making memories, so that our guests want to return to our business because when they think of Maine outdoor adventures, Maine wildlife and whitewater rafting in Maine, they think about how we made their experience so special.

 There is so much to offer our guests when they visit the Moosehead Lake Region, but we also want our guests to experience all that Maine has to offer.
-We are the closest Maine whitewater rafting company to Acadia National Park and Bar Harbor, Maine, where vacationers flock in the summertime to eat lobster, whale watch, shop and explore Maine’s rocky coast.
+We are the closest Maine whitewater rafting company and moose tour guide service to Acadia National Park and Bar Harbor, Maine, where vacationers flock in the summertime to eat lobster, whale watch, shop and explore Maine’s rocky coast.
 Baxter State Park and Maine’s largest mountain, beautiful and forever-wild Mt.
-Katahdin, are only 50 miles away.
+Katahdin, are only 50 miles north of Moosehead Lake location.

 Northeast Whitewater is excited about where we have come from, what we’re doing now, and how we see ourselves in the future.
 What’s neat about this journey is that our guests, staff and community have played a role in the process.
 We’re thankful that we were ambitious enough to start the journey and are looking forward to where the river will lead us.
 We hope you will join us at Northeast Whitewater Lodge & Guide Service.
 The journey is the reward.